View the most popular items in our shop

 The Museum of London acquired the panorama in July of 2018, and our conservators and curators have been preparing it for display.

 The panorama was purchased with the help of the Art Fund, the Aldama Foundation and a group of individual donors, with additional support from Michael Spencer, the Leche Trust and other donors who wish to remain anonymous.

-How the tactics of the Suffragettes are used to fight for women's rights today?
+How are the tactics of the Suffragettes used to fight for women's rights today?
 We teamed up with charity Womankind Worldwide to mark International Women's Day.

 How has Brexit changed your relationship with London?
 Submit a video to the Museum of London.

 From roller-skating cupids to amorous amphibians, the Victorians had a valentine for everyone.